timmit147/Tech-manual/README.md

 ![image](https://user-images.githubusercontent.com/29665951/139068844-4bfb8b13-4a81-46ea-bbe4-84a7c0651e22.png)

-## Benodigheden
+## Supplies

-1x Arduino Board(met wifi)
+1x Arduino Board(with wifi)

 1x ledstrip

-1x usb naar arduino poort
+1x usb to arduino port

-3x verbindingsdraden (vast gelijmt aan ledstrip)
+3x connecting wires (glued to LED strip)

 ![IMG_20211007_161030206](https://user-images.githubusercontent.com/29665951/136402185-46be7434-224d-4d7e-a826-abde8273721e.jpg)

-## Aansluiten arduino
+## Connect arduino

-Om de ledstrip te gebruiken moet je de verbindingsdraden vast lijmen aan de ledstrip.
-Het maakt niet uit welke kleur de verbindingsdraden zijn gelijmt.
-Wanneer de verbindingsdraden vast zitten aan de ledstrip kan je deze koppelen aan de arduino.
-Het maakt niet uit hoe je de verbindingsdraden in de arduino klikt alle kanten werkt.
+To use the LED strip, you have to glue the connecting wires to the LED strip.
+It does not matter what color the connecting wires are glued.
+When the connecting wires are attached to the LED strip, you can connect it to the arduino.
+It doesn't matter how you click the connecting wires into the arduino, all sides work.

-ledstrip = arduino
+led strip = arduino

 +5v = 3v3

-Din = D5 (je kan hier een keuze maken tussen D0 tot D10 als je dat maar in je code aangeeft)
+Din = D5 (you can make a choice here between D0 to D10 if you indicate that in your code)

 GND = GND

-Connect daarna de arduino aan de computer en upload je code.
+Then connect the arduino to the computer and upload your code.

 ![Web 1920 – 9](https://user-images.githubusercontent.com/29665951/136686528-b7c93de2-8cdb-4c1b-a002-b9e73e0f1c60.jpg)

-## Testen arduino
+## Testing arduino
-Ga naar de arduino software en klik op file > examples > 01.Basics > Blink.
-Upload deze code naar de arduino wanneer er een lapje knippert op het board weet je dat de arduino werkt.
+Go to the arduino software and click on file > examples > 01.Basics > Blink.
+Upload this code to the arduino when a patch flashes on the board you know that the arduino is working.

-## Testen led
+## Testing led

-Open de arduino software en ga naar Sketch > Include library > Mannage libraries.
+Open the arduino software and go to Sketch > Include library > Mannage libraries.

 ![image](https://user-images.githubusercontent.com/29665951/136405326-cf4ddd80-7a95-4a07-acf5-65730b938cf8.png)

-Een nieuw venster moet dan openen van de library manager hier type je dan in het zoekveld Adafruit Neopixel.
-Zoek in de lijst en klik vervolgens op instaleren > install all.
+A new window should open from the library manager here you type in the search field Adafruit Neopixel.
+Find in the list and then click install > install all.

 ![image](https://user-images.githubusercontent.com/29665951/136687786-ef39ab39-7d8a-42c2-8b74-2e20cda58217.png)

-Wanneer je de libary heb gedownload kan je een test script laden.
-Ga naar File > Examples > Adafruit NeoPixel > strandtest.
-Belangerijk om te weten als je de led verlichting gebruikt moet je in de code altijd de LED_PIN aanpassen naar de pin die je in de arduino heb geplaatst (D5).
-Klik vervolgens op uploaden en de ledstrip zou van kleur moeten veranderen.
+When you have downloaded the library you can load a test script.
+Go to File > Examples > Adafruit NeoPixel > beach test.
+Important to know if you use the LED lighting, you should always adjust the LED_PIN in the code to the pin you placed in the arduino (D5).
+Then click upload and the LED strip should change color.

 https://www.youtube.com/watch?v=9hJyyUTflXA

-## Fouten
+## Mistakes

-Een probleem dat ik had was dat mijn ledstrip niet werkten en je dit ook niet terug kon zien in de fout melding.
-De oplossing die ik heb gevonden is dat ik de ledstrip heb geleend van iemand uit mijn klas en daarna heb vervangen voor een nieuwe.
+A problem I had was that my LED strip did not work and you could not see this in the error message.
+The solution I found is that I borrowed the LED strip from someone in my class and then replaced it with a new one.

-## Stap 1 (Instaleren Adafruit IO)
+## Step 1 (Install Adafruit IO)
-Open de arduino software en ga naar Sketch > Include library > Mannage libraries.
+Open the arduino software and go to Sketch > Include library > Mannage libraries.

 ![image](https://user-images.githubusercontent.com/29665951/136405326-cf4ddd80-7a95-4a07-acf5-65730b938cf8.png)

-Een nieuw venster moet dan openen van de library manager hier type je dan in het zoekveld Adafruit IO Arduino.
-Zoek in de lijst en klik vervolgens op instaleren > install all.
+A new window should open from the library manager here you type in the search field Adafruit IO Arduino.
+Find in the list and then click install > install all.

 ![image](https://user-images.githubusercontent.com/29665951/136405252-8be0067d-e780-48c9-88f0-a2a0fab64f59.png)

-## Stap 2 Aanmelden en deshboard maken
-Maak een account aan op https://io.adafruit.com/.
-Wanneer je naar https://io.adafruit.com/timmit147/dashboards gaat kan je bij My key de Username en Active Key copieren.
+## Step 2 Sign in and create dashboard

+Create an account at https://io.adafruit.com/.
+When you go to https://io.adafruit.com/timmit147/dashboards you can copy the Username and Active Key at My key.

 ![image](https://user-images.githubusercontent.com/29665951/136407565-6c9930a1-f342-4b2b-b435-9a73e958fa3f.png)

-Klik daarna op new dashboard en kies een naam een beschijving.
+Then click on new dashboard and choose a name and description.

 ![image](https://user-images.githubusercontent.com/29665951/136407780-0e244058-1e17-49a4-b7c6-671dbd282989.png)

-Aan de rechter kant kan je een nieuw blok aanmaken kies hierbij color picker en vul velvolgens de gegevens in.
+On the right side you can create a new block, choose color picker and fill in sheet according to the data.

 ![image](https://user-images.githubusercontent.com/29665951/136408107-436826b9-3d1c-49f6-b578-14f2371caf37.png)

 ![image](https://user-images.githubusercontent.com/29665951/136408199-3ed8a4a5-84a8-4e2a-ac84-a2541d9e42d6.png)

-## Stap 3 Code connecten
+## Step 3 Connect code

-Ga naar de arduino File > Examples > Adafruit IO Arduino > Adafruitio_14_neopixel
+Go to the arduino File > Examples > Adafruit IO Arduino > Adafruitio_14_neopixel

-Verander in de code:
+Change in the code:
-PIXEL_PIN 5 naar D5
+PIXEL_PIN 5 to D5
-io.feed naar "io.adafruit.com feed naam"
+io.feed to "io.adafruit.com feed name"

-Verander in de config:
+Change in the config:

-IO-USERNAME naar "io.adafruit.com username"
+IO-USERNAME to "io.adafruit.com username"

-IO-KEY naar "io.adafruit.com key"
+IO KEY to "io.adafruit.com key"

-WIFI_SSID "Wifi naam"
+WIFI_SSID "Wifi name"

-WIFI_PASS "wifi wachtwoord"
+WIFI_PASS "wifi password"

-Upload daarna je code naar de arduino.

-Wanneer het werkt zou je in je Serial Monitor moeten zien dat die verbonden is met de website.
+Then upload your code to the arduino.

+When it works you should see in your Serial Monitor that it is connected to the website.

 ![image](https://user-images.githubusercontent.com/29665951/136688158-f0c12f67-49fc-462c-a5e0-dfff71263d70.png)

-## Fouten
+## Mistakes
-Ik begreep eerst niet dat de Baud rate per programa anders kan zijn en dat ik deze dan elke keer moet aanpassen. https://www.youtube.com/watch?v=4Z8f5MyS_EY
+At first I didn't understand that the Baud rate can be different per program and that I have to adjust it every time.

+https://www.youtube.com/watch?v=4Z8f5MyS_EY

 ![image](https://user-images.githubusercontent.com/29665951/136686946-8063b42a-a919-4fb9-8327-4645242d5aab.png)

-Een andere fout die ik maakten was dat ik in de code niet had aangegeven wat de io.feed naam was.
-Waneer je dit wil aanpassen ga dan naar https://io.adafruit.com/timmit147/dashboards en selecteer in het menu feeds en de feed die je wil aanpassen.
-Klik daarna aan de rechter kant op Feed info en daar zie je dan de key van de feed.
-Je kan key naam kopieeren en deze en plaatsten in je code.
+Another mistake I made was that I didn't specify the io.feed name in the code.
+If you want to adjust this, go to https://io.adafruit.com/timmit147/dashboards and select in the menu feeds and the feed you want to adjust.
+Then click on Feed info on the right side and there you will see the key of the feed.
+You can copy key name and put it in your code.

 ![image](https://user-images.githubusercontent.com/29665951/136688489-985bcf6a-f9cf-4227-87bb-584ca6d403ec.png)

 ## Final code